 - Name: the name of the IO pattern for this stimulus.
-The identifier for the associated test phase is included parenthetically, when appropriate. - IO Size: the number of bytes requested by a given read or write operation; - Read/Write Percentage: the mixture of read/write IO requests within an IO profile; - Transfer Alignment: Minimum granularity of IO transfer addresses.
-All transfer addresses within an IO stream shall be a multiple of this value. - Access Pattern: one of - Random: Randomly distributed throughout the FORMATTED CAPACITY of the SUT, and rounded down to satisfy the Transfer Alignment requirement; - Sequential, as defined in 4.2. - IO Intensity: a measure of the number of IOPS requested of the benchmark driver during a given test phase.
-It is phrased as a percentage of the TEST SPONSOR selected maximum IOP level that satisfies the timing requirement(s) for the SUT'S taxonomy category.
+The identifier for the associated test phase is included parenthetically, when appropriate; - IO Size: the number of bytes requested by a given read or write operation; - Read/Write Percentage: the mixture of read/write IO requests within an IO profile;

+- Transfer Alignment: Minimum granularity of IO transfer addresses.
+All transfer addresses within an IO stream shall be a multiple of this value. - Access Pattern: one of - Random: Randomly distributed throughout the formatted capacity of the SUT, and rounded down to satisfy the Transfer Alignment requirement; - Sequential, as defined in 4.2.